Operations, aircraft maintenance, flying.

 Maintenance, operations, quality assurance.

-Quality assurance, support, aircraft maintenance.
+Quality assurance (QA), support, aircraft maintenance.

-Maintenance operations, maintenance, aircraft maintenance, and quality assurance.
+Maintenance operations, maintenance, aircraft maintenance, and QA.

 Career development course.